 12.6.xx.3 Identifier Privacy Nonce construction

-Construct the 12 octet Nonce value that is a concatenation of transmitter MAC address (A2) and the following fields of the frame in the order specified
+On a non-AP STA for protection of identifiers in management frames, construct the 12 octet Nonce value whose

+11 MSB octets are set 0

+1 LSB octets are set to the value of s-counter.

+On an AP, for protection of identifiers in management frames, construct the 12 octet Nonce value whose

-Nonce version of 1 bit which shall be set to 0.
+1 MSB octet is set to 0x80

-Protocol version PV0 or PV1 – 2 bits (9.2.4.1.2 Protocol Version subfield) – from the frame

-Reserved – 2 bits which shall be set to 0

-Usage – 3 bits.
-Set to value 0 indicating the nonce is used for encryption

-Frame type and subtype of 6-bits (9.2.4.1.3 Type and Subtype subfields) from the frame

-The value of the Authentication algorithm field (9.4.1.1 Authentication Algorithm Number field) – 4 bits – set to 0 for authentication frames and set to 0 otherwise.

-The value of the Authentication transaction sequence number field (9.4.1.2 Authentication Transaction Sequence Number field) – 4 bits – for authentication frames and set to 0 otherwise.

-padding bits set to 0 as necessary.
+The next 10 MSB octets are set to 0

+1 LSB octets set to the value of Key Counter received in the frame from the non-AP STA to which frame being constructed is the response.

 For a given ephemeral key, the Nonce value shall not be repeated.
 A new ephemeral key can be generated by the non-AP STA prior to sending any frame that includes Identifier Privacy MIC element but shall be generated if the Nonce value was used with the ephemeral key.

-12.6.xx.4 PMK Identifier pseudonym generation
+12.6.xx.4 Protected PMK Identifier generation

-Construct a 12 octet Nonce as specified in 12.6.xx.3 Identifier Privacy Nonce construction and set the Usage bits to value 1 to indicate that the Nonce is used for PMK Identifier pseudonym generation.

-Generate the 16-octet pseudonym counter (P-Counter) by appending the following 4 octet value that indicates the locality of PMK identifier usage to the Nonce
+Protected PMKID generation uses the same underlying AES counter mode used to protect the elements in the management frames.
+Counter generation specified below avoids any counter reuse.

+On a non-AP STA, generate the 16-octet counter (P-Counter) is constructed as follows

+If the STA is not an AP, one octet of 0x40, otherwise on an AP, one octet of 0xc0

-a value of
+Followed by 14 octets of 0 and one octet with a value of

 1 for 4-way handshake message 1

 a value of 2 for PMKID in 4-way handshake message 2